jsc329/ammonitorwiki/19-scripts.md

 The primary key for this table is *scriptID*, which is a VARCHAR(255) identifier, and should point to an R file located in the “scripts” directory.
 The description field (TEXT) holds a full description of what the script actually does.
-Below we view the records that come in the sample dataset:
+Below, we view the records that come in the sample dataset:

 ``` r